 Con is on the case and close to a break-through, but then the toothache knocks him for a loop for three days/pages.
 When he recovers, it’s too late, and Shit Has Got Real – the crotch goblins are rampaging across the entire city!
 External distractions and problems can be good obstacles to put in a protagonist’s path to slow them down and raise the tension.
 They’re especially useful because they don’t damage the character’s perceived competence – Con didn’t let things escalate because he’s a bad occult detective, he just got sidelined by something that could happen to anyone.

-Con goes to see the dentist, putting the case safely on hold for a while.
+Con goes to see the Flagstaff Dentist, putting the case safely on hold for a while.
 He strikes up a friendship with a dental technician, and perhaps will learn to love again, but then she gets possessed by the crotch goblins and the tragedy renews his determination to rid the world’s underpants of evil.
 To be honest, I don’t love subplots – unless you’re working in a strongly compartmentalised milieu like TV or comics, I generally find them distracting.
 Stay focused on the core story, rather than noodling around the edges!
 But an exemption can be made for subplots that illustrate points of character or personality, or let them develop in ways that the main plot probably wouldn’t allow.

 Better yet, have the subplot lead into plot points that directly impact the core storyline.
 Even dulled by anaesthetic, Con realises that novocaine would be a useful weapon against the crotch goblins.
 He grabs a case of it from the dentist’s after chatting up the dental technician and uses it to take out most of the goblins before fighting their king, David Bowie.
 This is more satisfying because the diversion means something concrete; on the other hand, you shouldn’t make the subplot an absolutely vital part of the story’s outcome.
 A secondary plot should help overcome a secondary obstacle, not the primary obstacle.